After a revelation in March 2019, we took a look into narcissistic personality disorders (NPDs) for answers. We soon came across covert narcissism.

 - Spoiled brat tendencies.

-But as Rosenberg points out, this is the most destructive and unsettling type of narcissistic personality disorder.
-It draws people in with superficial charm and wonderous appearances.
+But as Rosenberg points out, covert narcissism is the most destructive and unsettling narcissistic personality disorder.
+It draws people in with superficial charm and wondrous appearances.

-Over time – potentially decades – they’ll gradually turn and let their volatile, controlling, and poisonous true self out.
+Over time (and it can be over decades) they’ll gradually turn and let their volatile, controlling, and poisonous true self emerges.
 And that’ll involve psychologically destroying their target.